malthesers/hallmark-christmatch/README.md

 There are **28** *unique* movies.
 Each time a game is started, 10 movies will be randomly chosen for that game.

+Will you be able to properly distinguish them all?

 ## 🙌 Support

 ...is for me? 😳👉👈